-Finding the right Medicare insurance can be rather confusing for seniors - especially when parsing through the 150-page “Medicare and You” booklet that the government sends out as you approach age 65.
+Finding the right Medicare insurance can be rather confusing for seniors, specially when parsing through the 150-page “Medicare and You” booklet that the government sends out as you approach age 65.
 We have made a list of the advantages and disadvantages of choosing a MA plan that should help you understand if this product is right for you.

 What is Medicare Advantage?

-This means that if you go with Medicare Advantage, all the services traditionally covered by Medicare Part A and B will now be covered under your MA plan.* MA benefits may be slightly differently than those offered under Original Medicare, but they must offer equivalent benefits by law.
+This means that if you go with Medicare Advantage, all the services traditionally covered by Medicare Part A and B will now be covered under your MA plan (except for hospice care, still covered by Original Medicare).
+MA benefits may be slightly different than those offered under Original Medicare, but they must offer equivalent benefits by law.

 Medicare Advantage Pros and Cons

 |Out-of-pocket maximum is as high as $7,550 a year||Can only switch during Open Enrollment|